 The November 2009 issue of Success Magazine reported the results of a readership survey concerning preferred methods of communication.

-950 people responded to the question, “What is your preferred method of communicating?”
+Nine hundred and fifty people responded to the question “What is your preferred method of communicating?”

 Here are their answers: